 There’s a dismissive and rather superior position some camera club buffs take – ‘why not zoom with your feet?’.
 It is well worth ignoring.
 The focal length of your lens, whether your use a zoom or a range of fixed focal length lenses, decides the exact relationship of elements in the picture including one component you just can’t ‘zoom with your feet’, the sky.
 The depth of blue above the horizon, the scale of clouds, can only be changed by using a different focal length.

-Here is the cover of the latest Cameracraft magazine, and in a very rare lapse of judgment I’ve used one of my own photographs.
+Here is the cover of the May/June 2017 Cameracraft magazine, and in a very rare lapse of judgment I used one of my own photographs.
 I had never photographed this church before despite driving past it on the A7 Scotland to England road through the ‘debateable lands’ for the last 28 years.
 A quick left turn down a farm estate road led to St Andrews church of Kirkandrews, an 18th-century gem with the unusual feature of being built on a north-south alignment instead of east-west.
 This put the late March afternoon sun on to the south door and sundial.

 Now this is a typical deliberately uncorrected 24mm steep angle shot, and I also have very straight versions taken from further away on the 24-70mm CZ f/4 lens and A7RII. but they are all at between 24 and 32mm with the church smaller and composition using the churchyard and walls.
 That’s because the sky simply looks best with a wide angle.